MicrosoftDocs/azure-devops-docs/docs/artifacts/includes/create-feed.md

 ms.date: 03/10/2021
 ---

-With Azure Artifacts, you can create two types of feeds: project scoped and organization scoped feeds.
+With Azure Artifacts, you can create two types of feeds: project-scoped and organization-scoped feeds.
 All public feeds are project-scoped and they inherit the hosting project's visibility settings.
-By default, any feed created using the web UI is a project-scoped feed.
+By default, any feed that's created by using the web UI is a project-scoped feed, as follows.

 ::: moniker range=">= azure-devops-2019"